 Standardization of all steps of the pre-examination process is required.
-This includes blood collection and stabilization, transport, storage, CTC enrichment, CTC isolation (if required), and DNA isolation.
-An exemplary complete workflow for the molecular characterization of single CTCs is provided in Annex A. A decision guideline for the critical steps of the CTC pre-analytical workflow for DNA isolation is provided in Annex B.
+This includes blood collection and stabilization, transport, storage, CTC enrichment, and CTC isolation (if required).
+A decision guideline for the critical steps of the pre-analytical workflow for CTC staining is provided in Annex A.